Why movement and dance?

 María is from Valladolid, Spain and has recently moved permanently to the Temecula Valley area.
 While in Spain, she was the founder, creative director, choreographer and teacher of DyD, “Dance and Diversity”, a group of 25 dancers of all ages focused on the development an artistic growth of students with diversity abilities from pre-school to young adults (www.companiadyd.blosgpot.com.es).
 María started with the idea to open dance classes to persons with special needs and the project evolved and became a non-profit Dance Company, now celebrating 18 years of dance.
 The dance company performs regularly in the city of Valladolid and has also performed in Madrid and as far away as Portugal.

 María was on the dance faculty of the Dance School of Valladolid, where in addition to the DyD program, she taught ballet, body conditioning, ancient dance and all four types of Spanish Dance: Bolera School, Folklore, Flamenco and Stylize Style.

 Always curious to know about other dance projects for people with diversity abilities, several years ago María met those who began the Inclusive Movement and Dance project during her summer visits to the United States and joined the company when she relocated.

 Amanda Ankele—Dance Assistant

-She is a member of Inclusive Movement and Dance and has performed their annual "A Very Special Nutcracker...a story of gifts", "The Carnival of the Animals" and "An Evening In Art".
-Amanda has been featured in articles in the Press enterprise describing the various challenges she faces and how dance has made a positive impact in her life.
-Amanda is in her final year of her Adult Transition Program at Julian Charter School.
+She is a member of Inclusive Movement and Dance and has performed in "A Story of Gifts", "An Evening In Art”, “The Carnival of the Animals" and "A Very Special Nutcracker".
+Amanda has been featured in articles in the Press enterprise describing the various challenges she faces and how dance has made a positive impact in her life and she was part of a Temecula Valley Museum exhibit about special needs families in Temecula Valley.

 Renee Ferguson—Dance Assistant/Volunteer